Physicist91/systems-identification/README.md

 * Villaverde, A. F. & Banga, J. R. Reverse engineering and identification in systems biology: strategies, perspectives and challenges.
 J. R. Soc.
 Interface 11, 20130505 (2013).
 * [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385)

-### How It Works
+### About the Project

+Keywords:
+- Dynamical Systems
+- Systems Biology
+- Machine Learning
+- Neural Network

-This project is a cross-over between dynamical system and machine learning, with an application to the biosciences.
-It is very close to the state-of-the-art research currently being conducted in the field.
-Traditionally, such a method for discovering dynamics was known as *system identification* before machine learning libraries were made open-source commodity.
+This project is very close to the state-of-the-art research currently being conducted in the field.
+Traditionally, the method of discovering dynamics from data was known as *system identification* before machine learning libraries were made open-source commodity.
 However, systems identification is recognized as a hard problem in the physical sciences.
-Here, I want to show that a machine learning approach can help accelerate and transform how dynamic modeling is done in the hard sciences.
+Here, I want to show that a machine learning approach can help accelerate and transform how dynamic modeling is done in the sciences.